Develop Superior Writing Habits

 I can’t believe how much I’m getting done.
 Why didn’t I do this years ago?
 (Because I was laboring under the myth that ‘If you don’t have hours to write, you can’t accomplish anything,’ that’s why.)

-You’ll also have access to twice weekly coach-moderated “Challenge Chats,” a Small-Group Forum and Chat Room, and 3 site-wide Chat Rooms – for everyone, for professors, and for grad students – where you can plug in and stay motivated.
+You’ll also have access to multiple weekly coach-moderated “Challenge Chats,” a Small-Group Forum and Chat Room, and 3 site-wide Chat Rooms – for everyone, for professors, and for grad students – where you can plug in and stay motivated.

 I credit the Academic Writing Club with a large part of my drama-free tenure journey.
 The support, commiseration, and accountability provided by my [AWC] colleagues played a key role in helping me develop (and maintain) a regular writing habit.
 When it came time to submit my materials, there was very little last minute scrabbling to get a few more publications out the door because I’d been plugging along at a steady pace the whole time.
 And, those times when I did falter, someone from the [AWC] would reach out a hand to pull me back in.